nchatpre/CISSP-study-guide/Important keywords.md

     - Accounting: is reviewing log files to check for compliance and violations in order to hold subjects accountable for their actions
 5. Defense in Depth: layering, is the use of multiple controls in a series
 6. Encryption: is the science of hiding the meaning or intent of a communication from unintended recipients

+## Security Governance

+1. Security Governance: is the collection of practices related to supporting, evaluating, defining and directing the security efforts of an organisation.
+Optimally, security governance is performed by a board of directors

+[*] the best security plan is useless without one key factor: approval by senior management.

+## Organisational Roles and Responsibility

+1. Senior Manager: role is assigned to the person who is ultimately responsible for the security maintained by an organisation and who should be most concerned about the protection of its assets.